 2) Manage Visual Input

 Another thing that can help you gain control is through your eyes.
 If you can close your eyes, that will help.
 Shutting off external stimuli enables you to focus on breathing.
 However, there are times when it’s impractical to close your eyes.
-Don’t close your eyes if you are driving a vehicle or operating equipment.
+Don’t close your eyes while driving a vehicle or operating equipment.

 If you can’t close your eyes, the next best thing is shifting your gaze into peripheral vision.
 If you cannot shut your eyes or change into peripheral vision, look down if possible.
 The last option is to blink your eyes.
 Be sure to keep breathing with any of these optical control methods.